Mont Saint-Quentin: Australian war memorial

 The Australian Second Division has a war memorial on the road from Bapaume to Péronne.
 It is the only one of the five Australian division memorials initiated by members of the division.
-It has been unveiled by Marshal Ferdinand Foch on the 30th of August 1925.
+It was unveiled by Marshal Ferdinand Foch on the 30th of August 1925.

+The statue was demolished by German soldiers in 1940 and a more somber replacement by Stanley James Hammond unveiled in 1971.